 My Brown Newfies is a participant in the Amazon LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com

 Being cold sucks and if there’s a way to beat the cold and be a tad bit warm so that you can enjoy your time outside, then we’re all about that.

-That’s why we asked some of the people that spend the most time outside in the winter what the best walking gear for people who walk their dog in the cold and here’s what they said:
+That’s why we asked some of our friends in the Midwest, what they think is the best walking gear for people who walk their dogs in the cold, and here’s what they said:

 Best Winter Dog Walking Gear-Head

 Keeping your head and ears when you’re walking your best furry friend is a top priority.

 I have a few dozen winter beanies that I got when I was a professional dog walker but unfortunately, Lou got ahold of some of the best ones.